 Marathon Oil (MRO) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Marathon Oil as it approaches its next earnings report date.
-This is expected to be November 2, 2022.
+Marathon Oil will be looking to display strength as it nears its next earnings release, which is expected to be November 2, 2022.
 In that report, analysts expect Marathon Oil to post earnings of $1.19 per share.
 This would mark year-over-year growth of 205.13%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.09 billion, up 43.67% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.09 billion, up 43.67% from the year-ago period.

-Any recent changes to analyst estimates for Marathon Oil should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Marathon Oil.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 4.3% lower within the past month.
-Marathon Oil is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate has moved 4.81% lower within the past month.
+Marathon Oil is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Marathon Oil has a Forward P/E ratio of 6.33 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.49.
+Digging into valuation, Marathon Oil currently has a Forward P/E ratio of 6.43.
+For comparison, its industry has an average Forward P/E of 11.47, which means Marathon Oil is trading at a discount to the group.

 To follow MRO in the coming trading sessions, be sure to utilize Zacks.com.